Oscarts/backery2-app/docs/feature-scopes/finished-products-reservations.md

-# Feature Scope: Finished Products Reservation Workflow
+# Feature Scope: Finished Products Reservation Workflow (Deprecated)

 ## Summary

-Enable reserving and releasing quantities of finished products for pending orders.
-Supports partial and multiple reservations, prevents over-reservation, and keeps availability accurate across UI and API.
+Deprecated: The reservations workflow for finished products is being removed.
+This document remains for historical reference only.

 ## Contract (Inputs/Outputs)